cscart/docs/en/user_guide/stores/global_entry_point.rst

 .. important::

-    This article applies only to CS-Cart, not Multi-Vendor.
+    This article applies only to CS-Cart Ultimate.
+In Multi-Vendor Ultimate, you can only :doc:`configure automatic redirection between storefrnots depending on the country </user_guide/stores/redirect_regional_customers_to_storefront>`.

 =========================
 About Global Entry Points